google/copybara/docs/reference.md

 <a id="core.replace" aria-hidden="true"></a>
 ### core.replace

 Replace a text with another text using optional regex groups.
-This tranformer can be automatically reversed.
+This transformation can be automatically reversed.

 [`transformation`](#transformation) `core.replace(before, after, regex_groups={}, paths=glob(["**"]), first_only=False, multiline=False, repeated_groups=False, ignore=[])`